 You pretty much can't go wrong with anything from Melissa & Doug.
 And that includes this barnyard-themed 32-piece big floor puzzle.
 It's fun.
 It's educational.
 It's durable.
 Sold.

-Puzzle Games For Kids
+Puzzle Games for Kids

 This gorgeous Ravensburger puzzle teaches kids to love ocean creatures, while also building skills such as concentration and encouraging creativity.

 Ravensburger puzzles have precision-cut corners, which means every piece fits together seamlessly.
-This puzzle is ideal for kids six and older, and lets them play for hours as they build and explore.
+This puzzle is ideal for kids 6 and older, and lets them play for hours as they build and explore.
 And when they put it together, what a great sense of accomplishment!

 Aspiring astronauts, or anyone who loves outer space, will dig this puzzle of the solar system.
 The puzzle can be built directly on top of a helpful diagram, or separately using the diagram as a visual reference.

 We love that this puzzle has 48 thick wooden pieces, which makes it easier for younger kids to manage and put together.
 It’s great for older toddlers and really, kids of any age.

 For budding engineers, this colorful marble run offers endless opportunities to build and problem-solve.